 Is there vegan collagen?
 Does it work?

-There is ongoing effort to modify bacteria or yeast to produce human collagen genetically.
+There is ongoing effort to genetically modify bacteria or yeast to produce human collagen.
 Unfortunately, there is no clinical evidence that this collagen type can help with hair, skin, and nails.

 What are the different kinds of marine collagen?

 The best marine collagen is derived from wild-caught deep seawater fish (cod).
-This codfish collagen has a high degree of purity and the ability to retain water.
+This codfish collagen has a high degree of purity and can retain water.
 Try to avoid lower quality collagen that contains freshwater fish (pangasius and tilapia) and the ecologically disruptive shark fin collagen.

 Adding vitamin C and hyaluronic acid to your collagen peptides powder